fieldtrip/website/tutorial/mvpa_light.md

 {% include image src="/assets/img/tutorial/mvpa_light/searchlight_topo1.png" width="200" %}

-In the previous analysis, classification has been performed for each channel individually.
+In the previous analysis, classification has been performed for each channel separately.
-However, since the MEG channels have a spatial structure, one can also consider groups of neighbouring channels in the searchlight.
+However, the spatial arrangement of MEG channels can be exploited in order to group neighbouring channels as features in the searchlight.
 To build the neighbourhood structure, we use [`ft_prepare_neighbours`](http://www.fieldtriptoolbox.org/faq/how_does_ft_prepare_neighbours_work/):